Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Experimental details

 \subsection{Illustrative CMDP}

-Training is done on the four contexts in Figure \ref{fig:illustrative-contexts} and unreachable generalisation is evaluated on new contexts with a completely different background colour.
+Training is done on the four contexts in Figure~\ref{fig:illustrative-contexts} and unreachable generalization is evaluated on new contexts with a completely different background color.
 For pure exploration, we sample uniformly random actions at each timestep ($\epsilon$-greedy with $\epsilon=1$).
 We compare Explore-Go to a baseline using regular PPO.
-In Figure \ref{fig:illustrative-results} we can see that the PPO baseline achieves approximately optimal training performance but is not consistently able to generalise to the unreachable contexts with a different background colour.
-PPO trains mostly on on-policy data, so when the policy converges to the optimal policy on the training contexts it trains almost exclusively on the on-policy states in Figure \ref{fig:illustrative-optimal}.
-As we hypothesise, this likely causes the agent to overfit to the background colour, which will hurt its generalisation capabilities to unreachable states with an unseen background colour.
+In Figure~\ref{fig:illustrative-results} we can see that the PPO baseline achieves approximately optimal training performance but is not consistently able to generalize to the unreachable contexts with a different background color.
+PPO trains mostly on on-policy data, so when the policy converges to the optimal policy on the training contexts it trains almost exclusively on the on-policy states in Figure~\ref{fig:illustrative-optimal}.
+As we hypothesize, this likely causes the agent to overfit to the background color, which will hurt its generalization capabilities to unreachable states with an unseen background color.
 On the other hand, Explore-Go maintains state diversity by performing pure exploration steps at the start of every episode.
-As such, the state distribution on which it trains resembles the distribution from Figure \ref{fig:illustrative-full}.
-As we can see in Figure \ref{fig:illustrative-results}, Explore-Go learns slower, but in the end achieves similar training performance to PPO and performs significantly better in the unreachable test contexts.
+As such, the state distribution on which it trains resembles the distribution from Figure~\ref{fig:illustrative-full}.
+As we can see in Figure~\ref{fig:illustrative-results}, Explore-Go learns slower, but in the end achieves similar training performance to PPO and performs significantly better in the unreachable test contexts.
 We speculate this is due to the increased diversity of the state contexts on which it trains.